inkstitch/inkstitch/collections/_fonts/de/monicha.md

 This font will be part of next Ink/Stitch version and is not yet available in Ink/Stitch v2.1.2.

-## Glyphs
+## Schriftzeichen
-Monicha contains 195 glyphs :
+Monicha contains 195 Schriftzeichen :

 !#%@'(’)+,-
 ./01234567